Skip to main content

 08Can I calculate turnover for a quarter or a month instead of a year?

 Yes.
-Enter the period length in days β€” 91 for a quarter, 30 or 31 for a month β€” and the calculator computes turnover and DSI for that exact window.
-Because raw partial-period turnover (say 1.5 for a quarter) is hard to compare against yearly benchmarks, the verdict is annualized for you (turnover Γ— 365 Γ· period days), so a 1.5 quarterly turnover is judged as the 6 turns a year it really represents.
+Enter the period length in days (91 for a quarter, 30 for a month) and the calculator computes turnover and DSI for that window.
+The verdict is annualized (turnover × 365 ÷ period days), so a quarterly 1.5 is benchmarked as the 6 turns a year it represents.

 09What does a very low inventory turnover mean?

-A low turnover β€” under about 2 turns a year for most catalogs β€” means stock is sitting a long time before it sells, which usually points to overstocking, slow-moving or dead products, or overly large purchase orders.
-It ties up cash you could use elsewhere and raises the risk of obsolescence and storage cost.
-The fix is usually to order smaller and more often, clear slow movers with markdowns, or stop reordering the worst performers.
+Under ~2 turns a year usually means overstocking, slow movers, or oversized purchase orders.
+It ties up cash and raises obsolescence risk.
+The fix: order smaller and more often, clear slow movers with markdowns, or stop reordering the worst performers.

 10What does a very high inventory turnover mean?

-A very high turnover β€” above roughly 12 turns a year for most catalogs β€” means stock sells through extremely fast and very little cash is tied up.
-That's efficient, but if it's too high it can mean you're running on thin buffers and losing sales to stockouts.
-The goal isn't the highest possible number; it's the highest turnover you can sustain without running out of stock.
-Check that your reorder points and lead times leave enough safety stock.
+Very high turnover (above ~12/yr for most catalogs) means stock sells fast and little cash is tied up.
+But if it's too high you may be losing sales to stockouts.
+The goal isn't the highest number — it's the highest you can sustain.
+Check reorder points and safety stock.

 11Does the inventory turnover calculator work in any currency?

 Yes.
-Inventory turnover, DSI, and weeks/months of supply are pure ratios and durations β€” they have no currency at all.
-Enter your COGS and inventory in whatever currency you trade in (USD, INR, GBP, EUR, and more) and the turnover ratio comes out identical.
-The only money shown is your average inventory figure, which we display back in your own currency.
-We also keep sales tax, VAT, and GST out of the math entirely, since those are collected and remitted, never income or cost.
+Turnover, DSI, and supply weeks/months are pure ratios and durations with no currency.
+Enter COGS and inventory in your local currency and the ratio is the same.
+We keep sales tax, VAT, and GST out of the math entirely.

 Category